Easter Offensive: II Corps – Kon Tum

 The North Vietnamese southern advance inexplicably halted for three crucial weeks.
 While the northern crisis waned, however, Du began to unravel, finding it increasingly difficult to make decisions.
 Vann gave up all pretext of South Vietnamese command, took over himself, and openly issued orders.
 He placed responsibility for the defense of the city of Kon Tum on the shoulders of Colonel Lý Tòng Bá, commander of the 23rd Division.
 (Note: It was indicative of the ARVN command structure that Bá, a skilled and aggressive commander with few political connections, was the only divisional commander of such low rank.)
 Vann then used massive B-52 strikes to hold the North Vietnamese at arm's length and reduce their numbers while he managed to find additional troops with which to stabilize the situation.

 By 14 May, North Vietnamese forces had reached Kon Tum and launched their main assault.
-The 320th PAVN Division, the 1st and 141st Regiments of the 2nd PAVN Division, and elements of the 203rd Tank Regiment attacked the city from the north, south, and west.
+The PAVN 320th Division, the 1st and 141st Regiments of the PAVN 2nd Division, and elements of the 203rd Tank Regiment attacked the city from the north, south, and west.
 By the time of the assault, the city mustered a defensive force that consisted of the 23rd Division and several Ranger groups.
 Their three-week delay cost the North Vietnamese dearly.
-By 14 May, the worst of the fighting in I and II Corps was over and a majority of the B-52s were free to concentrate on the Central Highlands.
+By 14 May, the worst of the fighting in I and III Corps was over and a majority of the B-52s were free to concentrate on the Central Highlands.
 (Note: It was not uncommon for Vann to lobby hard to obtain 21 of the 25 B-52 flights coming into South Vietnam every day.
 Between 14 May and 7 June, approximately 300 B-52 strikes were conducted in the environs of Kon Tum.)
-During the North Vietnamese attack, the positions of the 44th and 45th ARVN Regiments crumbled and were overrun, but a well-placed B-52 strike landed directly on the PAVN attackers at the point of the breakthrough.
+During the North Vietnamese attack, the positions of the ARVN 44th and 45th Regiments crumbled and were overrun, but a well-placed B-52 strike landed directly on the PAVN attackers at the point of the breakthrough.
 The next morning, when the South Vietnamese returned to their former positions unopposed, 400 bodies were discovered, along with seven destroyed tanks.